Backcountry guides reveal the reality of the situation

 Satoshi Arakawa | GRANIX mountain guide

-I try to get at least six hours of sleep every day.
+I try to get at least 6 hours of sleep every day.
+I do

-I stretch for about 30 minutes after taking a bath.
+about 30 minutes of stretching after my bath.
+To

 Tomohiro Sagawa|COLOR SPORT CLUB